Vijay Pereira: Career

-Pereira is the Editor in Chief of the journal International Studies of Management and Organizations, the Associate Editor (Strategic Management and Organizational Behavior) for the Journal of Business Research and the Global Real Impact Editor for the Journal of Knowledge Management.
+Pereira is the Editor in Chief of the journal International Studies of Management and Organizations.
+He served as an Associate Editor (Strategic Management and Organizational Behavior) for the Journal of Business Research, and serves as the Global Real Impact Editor for the Journal of Knowledge Management.

+Pereira was appointed President of the Indian Academy of Management in 2026.

-Pereira is the 2nd ranked publishing scholar in business and management globally for the year’s 2021-22 and the highest ranked publishing scholar in Europe for the same period (P-rank).
+Pereira is one of the active scholars publishing papers in business and management globally for the year’s 2021-22 and the highest ranked publishing scholar in Europe for the same period (P-rank).